The Field EMS Modernization and Innovation Act (H.R. 2366)

 - Promotes Innovation and Quality Through Field EMS Reimbursement: establishes the evaluation of Field EMS alternative delivery models and a voluntary quality incentive program –with the goal of improving outcomes and lowering costs.

 - Modernizes Field EMS Capability: establishes grant opportunities for providers that demonstrate need to improve preparedness response; enhances medical oversight through physician led guidelines and identifies impediments to quality improvement; and recognizes Field EMS as a health profession and establishing a grant program to ensure the availability, quality and capability of Field EMS practitioners, managers, medical directors and educators.

 - Improves the Evidence-Base of Care in theField: requires the Secretary toevaluate the extent towhich research related to Field EMS is conducted across HHS and requires the Agency for Healthcare Research and Quality (AHRQ) to establish a Field EMS Evidence-Based Center of Excellence.

-- EMS Trust Fund: Establish an Emergency Medical Services Trust Fund to be funded by voluntary contributions made by taxpayers when filing their federal income tax forms for the purpose of funding the initiatives provided in this legislation.
+The legislation does not add to the federal deficit.
+It establishes an Emergency Medical Services Trust Fund to be funded by voluntary contributions made by taxpayers when filing their federal income tax forms for the purpose of funding the programs provided in the bill.